gamma-opt/oip-notes/course/part2/4-constrained_optimisation-nonlinear-barrier.md

 ### The barrier problem

 The barrier function can be used to recast an optimisation problem in a format that can be solved using the constrained Newton method.
-First, notice that, in general, our optimsation problem can be cast in the form of
+First, notice that, in general, our optimisation problem can be cast in the form of

 ```{math}
 \begin{align*}